-Searching online for answers to the safe duck treats vs. toxic duck treats can be quite a frustrating endeavor.
+Searching online for answers to safe duck treats vs. toxic duck treats can be quite a frustrating endeavor.
 One website will have the same item on a safe or in limited amounts column as another will have in the toxic never feed category.

 The duck food information and lists you will find in this New Life On A Homestead article were compiled from primarily my own many years of duck husbandry experience, tips from other homesteaders who have also kept ducks for a long time, chats with our livestock vet, and from a bit of cross-referenced online research.